Cooked shrimp calories per 100g: 90 kcal

 Frequently Asked Questions

-How many calories in fried shrimp?
+How many calories are in cooked shrimp per 100g?

 CalMind